spchuang/videojs-markers/README.md

     <script src="http://vjs.zencdn.net/4.2/video.js"></script>
     <script src='../src/videojs.markers.js'></script>

-Basic usage: display break markers in the video
+Basic usage: display break markers in the video.

 To add breaks in the video, simply add a new element in the list of breaks of the passed in option.
 Also note that the video id needs to be speified in the setting option.
-The time should be formatted as 'hh:mm:ss:ms' where millisecond is not required.
+The time should be formatted in seconds.

     // initialize video.js
     var video = videojs('test_video');